 On the way, break up the drive with a 2.6 km walk by the water, departing from near the Swansea jetty.
 The walk follows the headland and features a mutton bird rookery.
 Further on from Swansea, don’t miss the Spiky Bridge and maybe add one more vineyard to the mix – Darlington.
 For a cosy night’s stay, book into heritage accommodation at Brockley Estate at Buckland.

 More food and wine today.
 Head towards Richmond via the C350.
 Take a detour for a touch of elegance and venture to Pooley Wines.
 You’ll get delicious wine and sweeping views over Richmond.
 Stop for a picnic by the river at Richmond and visit the cemetery of Australia’s oldest Catholic Church, just up on the hill.
 The bridge is Australia’s oldest too – so is the gaol.

 From Hobart a trip down the Derwent Valley rewards with more wine.
 Begin with Derwent Estate then Stefano Lubiana just up the road.
 Stefano, or Steve if you like, is a fifth generation winemaker so he knows his stuff.
 Stay for lunch or continue on to the Agrarian Kitchen Eatery & Store in New Norfolk.
 That said, you may choose to spend the entire day with Rodney Dunn at his acclaimed cooking school in Lachlan.
 He might even have you milk the goat as part of dessert.

 There’s all sorts of curious in New Norfolk.
 There’s antiques to sift through in a former mental asylum, and on the main street, Fly Wheel is a lovely store committed to good-old letter writing.
-Step in and get all old-fashioned letter for someone who will enjoy receiving a letter in the mail rather than a bill?
+Step in and get all old-fashioned letter for someone who will enjoy receiving a letter printed using an old printing press and lead type.
 Overnight in New Norfolk at Woodbridge on the Derwent.